learn-co-curriculum/dsc-linear-regression-statsmodels/README.md

 For the four graphs we see above:

 * The “Y and Fitted vs. X” graph plots the dependent variable against our predicted values with a confidence interval.
-The positive relation ship shows that height and weight are correlated correlated, i.e., when one variable increases the other increases.
+The positive relationship shows that height and weight are correlated correlated, i.e., when one variable increases the other increases.

 * The “Residuals versus height” graph shows our model's errors versus the specified predictor variable.
 Each dot is an observed value; the line represents the mean of those observed values.
 Since there's no pattern in the distance between the dots and the mean value, the OLS assumption of homoskedasticity holds.